claudiomanuelboston/e28/p3/README.md

 ## Notes for instructor

-In Order to run the application execute the following commands
+In order to run the application execute the following commands

 npm install
 npm start